PMI (Product Manufacturing Information)|

 But the correct term is: AID

 The AID and 3D model are the engineering deliverable.
-The AID is not a standalone document and must be accompanied with the 3D Model.
+While the AID, can be a standalone documented, it is designed to accompany the 3D Model.

 Lets make the AID!